 If you know that your current life direction isn’t meeting your needs and you’re unsure about what it is you need, you should do some self-research.

 As you go through your daily life, notice when you feel most alive, enthusiastic, and valuable.
 Ask yourself what activities present a positive challenge and which ones make time feel like it’s speeding up.

 Once you have that list, note the common elements between those activities.
 These elements are what make you happy.

 5. Discover Your Strengths

 We all have individual strengths, but sometimes it’s hard to identify them ourselves.
-Because our strengths come naturally to us, we’re not always aware that not everyone has a particular trait or skill that we take for granted.
+Because our strengths come naturally to us, we’re not always aware that not everyone has a particular trait or skill we take for granted.

-6. Focus on Your Values
+6. Focus On Your Values

-To identify which values are must-haves in your life, find a list of values (such as this one) and narrow down the top 10 and top three that resonate with you.
+To identify which values are must-haves in your life, find a list of values and narrow down the top 10 and top three that resonate with you.